Oklahoma City Thunder (40-29, 16-18 away)

 Simply show up

 They simply need to show up with the same mentality they do when they play the elite teams like the Golden State Warriors, Houston Rockets, and Cleveland Cavaliers.
 This season the Thunder have a record of 22-10 against teams with sub-.500 records they simply don’t show up with the same intensity or determination as they do when they face the top tier competition.
 This upcoming game against the Atlanta Hawks s is an important game for the Thunder, something Carmelo Anthony understands.
 Must beat those dot dot dot teams.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!